hanE111/Bioinfo_Data_Search_Tool/NCBI_API_KEY_INFO.md

 # NCBI API Key Information

-## ✅ Your API Key is Now Integrated!
+## ✅ NCBI API Key is Now Integrated!

-Your NCBI API key `fabb197bb29a646b11c3ece73df996175e08` has been added to the code and will be used automatically.
+The NCBI API key `yourapikeyhere` will be added to the code and will be used automatically.

 ## What This Means